spartacruz/Image-Text-Generator/README.md

 # Image-Text-Generator
-A Photoshop JS that helps you to generate bulky list text on images.
+A Photoshop JS that helps you to generate images with text.

+*Detail description will be added soon*